 Fundamental aspects of the new MD curriculum (including teaching modalities, integrated courses, clinical/scientific integration and block scheduling) are available to students on all nine IU School of Medicine campuses.
 Collaboration within learning communities and inter-professional learning experiences further enhance the training experience.

-With the help of student assessments, program evaluations, learning technology, and input from the teaching and learning community at IU School of Medicine, the MD curriculum will continue to evolve and improve to meet the ever-changing knowledge needs of successful physicians.
+With the help of student assessments, program evaluations, learning technology and input from the teaching and learning community at IU School of Medicine, the MD curriculum continues to evolve and improve to meet the ever-changing knowledge needs of successful physicians.